discosat/csp_proc/docs/setup.md

 )
 ```

 Note that `csp_proc` is not a standalone library.
-The core part of the library depends on `libparam` and `libcsp`, while optional parts depend on `slash` and the FreeRTOS kernel.
+The core part of the library depends on `libparam` and `libcsp`, while optional parts depend on `slash` and the FreeRTOS kernel or POSIX threads.
 A reference setup can be found in the following [Dockerfile](https://github.com/discosat/csp_proc/blob/main/Dockerfile), which is the environment that's used to run the automated tests in the CI pipeline.

 ## Composition of the library
 The library has the following components: